FireflySpectra/firefly_release/README.md

 The full documentation of the Python code generated with Sphynx can be found [here.](http://www.mpe.mpg.de/~comparat/firefly_doc/)

+## Acknowledgment

+We are delighted you use our code!
+If you use our code, please cite the following papers:

+* [Wilkinson et al. 2017](http://adsabs.harvard.edu/abs/2017MNRAS.472.4297W) for the code, its description and testing.
+* [Comparat et al. 2018, in prep.]() for description of the SDSS-IV DR14 run and testing of the code performance.
+* [Goddard et al. 2017](https://arxiv.org/abs/1612.01546) for description of the SDSS-IV/MANGA run and testing of the code performance.
+* [Maraston & Stromback 2011](http://adsabs.harvard.edu/abs/2011MNRAS.418.2785M) for the stellar population models.

 ## Installation

 Requirements: python 2.7.8 and its main packages all installable through pip: numpy, scipy, matplotlib, math ...